AtomicXtreme/dot-navigation/docs/book/v3/overview.md

 # Overview

-`dot-navigation`DotKernel's component that allows you to easily define and parse menus inside templates, using a configuration based approach.
+`dot-navigation` is DotKernel's component that allows you to easily define and parse menus inside templates, using a configuration based approach.